-Whether the word ‘corundum’ originates from the Hindu ‘kurand’, ‘kuruvinda’ or ‘Kauruntaka’ isn’t clear but that the word has its origin in the Hindu language appears to be clear.
+Whether the word ‘corundum’ originates from the Hindu ‘kurand’, ‘kuruvinda’ or ‘Kauruntaka’ isn’t clear but the fact that the word has its origin in the Hindu language appears to be clear.

 Crystallography & Properties

 Corundum crystallizes in the trigonal structure and is most often found as tabular hexagonal crystals (ruby) and hexagonal bipyramids (sapphire) although other habits may be encountered as well.
 Twinning is quite common.
 Corundum is aluminum oxide and, when pure, colorless.
 Color in corundum is caused by impurities, the most common being chromium which causes the red in ruby and iron with titanium which is responsible for the blue in sapphire.

 As said, only diamond is harder than corundum.
 The mineral species has been described as having no cleavage throughout history but Richard W. Hughes mentions Russian research in his book, Ruby & Sapphire that suggests cleavage exists in corundum.
 This was in synthetic samples of extreme purity however and it is not experienced by lapidaries working with corundum on a day-to-day basis.
 The world’s second hardest mineral does occasionally part along certain planes due to the exsolution of boehmite or hematite-ilmenite.
 The exsolved impurities cause structural weakening along the plane they exsolve in.

 For further specific data on corundum see the ruby and sapphire pages.

 |Color:||Colorless, Pink, Red, Orange, Yellow, Green, Blue, Purple, Black - Nearly Every Color|

 |Similar Stones:||Benitoite, Iolite, Kyanite, Tanzanite,Chrysoberyl, Garnet, Spinel, Red Tourmaline, Red Beryl, Aquamarine|